mitradranirban/rangeen/documentation/Rangeen design steps.md

 94 SVG glyphs were successfully added to Rangeen.ttf
 ```
 ### step 6
-Create an html file to test the font
+Create an html file to test the font.
 Color Glyphs are displayed in Firefox

 ![font-color-firefox](images/font-test-firefox.png)

 Fallback mechanism also works in Chrome